ggruenspan/YourTripToParadise/README.md

 - React - A JavaScript library for building user interfaces.
 - Vite - Is a build tool that aims to provide a faster and leaner development experience for modern web projects
+- Axios - A popular JavaScript library that simplifies the process of making HTTP requests from a web browser or Node.js server
+- JWT Decode - A lightweight JavaScript library that specializes in decoding JSON Web Tokens (JWTs)
+- React-route-dom - A JavaScript library that provides client-side routing capabilities to React applications
-- React-icons - A library that provides a collection of customizable icons for React applications.
+- React-icons - A popular library that provides a collection of customizable icons for React applications.

 ## Features